sderose/ragnarok/Dominus/DOC/ReferenceManual.md

     innerXML(self) -> str
     innerXML(self, xml:str) -> None
     _string2doc(self, xml:str) -> Document

-Roundtrippable mapping to and from JSON is also available, implement in jsonx.py, which can be hooked to this or another DOM implementation.
-This is a mapping for XML structure and semantics -- it supports all the node types.
-JSONX is a set of conventions for the mapping, so XML always becomes valid JSON using those conventions, and can be reloaded -- but not just *any* JSON fulfills those conventions.
-There are other tools that can do arbitrary JSON-to-XML conversion (essentially tunneling JSON in XML); such a tool could be used to move JSON to XML, after which JSONX could be used to roundtrip if desired.

 Convenience functions create the correct start or end tag for Elements.
 If you want options (including FormatOptions options that apply), use _startTag instead